 Patriarchs and Matriarchs

 Abraham buried Sarah here (Genesis 23:19).
-Abraham himself was buried here by his sons Isaac and Ishmael (Genesis 25:9).
+According to Genesis 25:9, Abraham was buried here by his sons Isaac and Ishmael.
 Isaac and Rebecca were buried here (Genesis 35:29, 49:31).
 And Jacob, who died in Egypt, commanded his sons to bring his body back to Machpelah: “Bury me with my fathers in the cave in the field of Machpelah, near Mamre in Canaan, which Abraham bought along with the field as a burial place from Ephron the Hittite.
 There Abraham and his wife Sarah were buried, there Isaac and his wife Rebekah were buried, and there I buried Leah” (Genesis 49:29-31).
 The only matriarch not buried here is Rachel, who was buried on the road to Bethlehem.

 Herodian Building